learning-zone/sql-basics/README.md

 3) DCL: The SQL commands which deal with rights and permission over the database are classified as DCL.
 For example: GRANT, REVOKE

+## Q. How to prevent from database SQL Injection?
+## Q. What are the non standard string types available in SQL?

+*ToDo*

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>